mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## Main toolbar

-The main toolbar allows users to navigate to the dashboards or to change the current resource.
+The main toolbar at the top of the page allows users to navigate to the dashboards or to change the current resource.

 ![Navigating in the main toolbar](../../assets/images/pontoon/ui/main_nav.png "Screenshot of the main toolbar, with the resource dropdown expanded")